-These parmesan rosemary mushrooms are such a great vegetable side dish or appetizer that even my kids love and they’re easy to make!
+These parmesan rosemary tempura mushrooms are such a great vegetable side dish or appetizer.
+Even my kids love them and they’re easy to make!

 I started with zucchini and made salt and pepper zucchini chips using this same method and they were so fabulous I decided to move on to mushrooms which we all love!
 All you need other than the parmesan and rosemary are a few things to make the tempera batter.

-Just mix 2 egg whites, 1 c. flour, and 2/3 c. cold water in a bowl and stir.
-If you like a lighter batter just add a bit more water so it’s a bit thinner….less if you like a thick breading.
-You can print the recipe for this tempura batter here.
+Just mix egg whites, all purpose flour, and cold water in a bowl and stir.
+If you like a lighter batter just add a bit more water so it’s a bit thinner.
+Less if you like a thick breading.
+We use our tempura batter recipe here.

 Once you take the mushrooms out put in a bowl with a paper towel on the bottom so it can absorb the oil.

 Sprinkle salt, rosemary, and parmesan on them and serve!
-Parmesan rosemary mushrooms are a great vegetable side dish or you can serve them as appetizers too.
+This tempura mushroom recipe is a great vegetable side dish, or you can serve them as appetizers too.